philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     hire a bunch more people we don't need today.
 Instead, we hire when it hurts.
 Slowly, and only after we clearly need someone.
 Not in anticipation of possibly maybe."
 * Narrow as you go
   * Commit to an idea, see it through, make it happen.
-You can always go back later, but only if you actually finish.
+You can always go back to revise and improve it later, but only if you actually finish.
   * "It's not that new approaches or ideas are bad, but their timing may well be.
 Always keeping the door open to radical changes only invites chaos and second-guessing.
 Confidently close that door.
-Accept that better ideas aren't necessarily better if they arrive after the train has left the setation.
+Accept that better ideas aren't necessarily better if they arrive after the train has left the station.
 If they're so good, they can catch the next one."
-* Worsot practices
+* Worst practices
   * Be careful about taking popular wisdom without critical consideration.
   * "Best practices" is a powerful, blunt label.
 It's hard to question ideas published with this label, and so people blindly follow them.
 * Have less to do
   * "Too much shit to do" is usually the root problem, and people try to solve it with productivity hacks.
-  * Say no is the only way to claw back time.
-It's obligation elimnation.
+  * Saying no is the only way to claw back time.
+It's obligation elimination.
 Every other time saving hack is snake oil.
   * "At Basecamp we've become ruthless about eliminating either work that doesn't need to be done or work we don't want to do."
     * They stopped accepting payment by check early on.
 They let go of that non-trivial revenue because they didn't want the work of processing paper checks to be on anyone's plate.
 * Three's company
   * A team of three is their magic number.
-It's often 1 designer, two programmers.
+It's often one designer, two programmers.
-  * "we don't throw more people at problems, we chop problems down until they can be carried across the finish line by teams of three."
+  * "We don't throw more people at problems, we chop problems down until they can be carried across the finish line by teams of three."
   * "What if there are five departments involved in a project or decision?
 There aren't."
 We intentionally don't work on projects requiring that level of coordination.